yeahdongcn/RSBarcodes/README.md

 ###Barcode generators:

-Import RSCodeGen.h into your source file and using CodeGen to generate barcode image.
+Import ‘RSCodeGen.h’ into your source file and using ‘CodeGen’ to generate barcode image.
 RSBarcodes provides 2 ways.

     @protocol RSCodeGenerator <NSObject>